-R4.8.2 For taking Supplementary Examinations, the students need not attend classes in that course once again.
+R4.8.3 For taking Supplementary Examinations, the students need not attend classes in that course once again.
 The attendance grade earned in the earlier examination will be retained for the Supplementary Examination.

-R4.8.3 For those students who take the Supplementary Examination during the same semester in which they have done the regular course, both the options of 100% supplementary and the supplementary considering the continuous evaluation will be considered while deciding the final grade.
+R4.8.4 For those students who take the Supplementary Examination during the same semester in which they have done the regular course, both the options of 100% supplementary and the supplementary exam considering the continuous evaluation will be considered while deciding the final grade.
+For the option of 100% weightage to the supplementary exam, the highest grade possible is limited to E grade.
+The grade as per the option which benefits the student will be recorded, after evaluation.
 In case of those students who take the Supplementary Examinations in later years, if offered, the Supplementary Examination will carry 100% weightage.
-In such cases, the maximum possible grade to be awarded will be E and the cut off for grades will be decided by the instructor conducting the Supplementary Examination.
+In such cases, the maximum possible grade to be awarded will be E and the cut off for grades will be decided by the instructor conducting the Supplementary Examination.4

-R4.8.4 Normally, the Supplementary Examination will be held during the Supplementary Examination week as per the Academic Calendar approved by the Senate from year to year.
+R4.8.5 Normally, the Supplementary Examination will be held during the Supplementary Examination week as per the Academic Calendar approved by the Senate from year to year.
 In certain situations, it may also be conducted at some other time.
 In addition, a regular end-semester examination may also be treated as a Supplementary Examination for some students with a backlog in that course.